zenomt/webid-auth-protocol/README.md

 origin (for example, github.com).

 The OP can return an `access_token` to the agent along with the `id_token`.
-Only in the special case where the resource server to be accessed is *also* the user's OP, the `access_token` can identify its bearer to the OP-plus-resource-server, and identify the agent to which it was issued.
+Only in the special case where the resource server to be accessed by a user is *also* that user's OP, the `access_token` can identify its bearer to the OP-plus-resource-server as the local user, and identify the agent to which it was issued.

 ### WebID-TLS